nubank/cross-segment-ai-tools/README.md

-# PJ Core Dev Tools - AI Coding Rules
+# Cross Segment AI Tools - AI Coding Rules

-This repository contains AI coding rules and patterns for PJ and Core development workflows.
+This repository contains AI coding rules and patterns for cross-segment development workflows (PJ, Core, and other segments).
 The CLI features have been moved to the nucli project.

 ## 📁 Structure